TurboVega/128_collision_detection/README.md

 * The X and Y coordinates of every sprite position on every ring (elliptical path).
 Keeping this data in a table eliminates the sin() and cos() computations at runtime.
+* The spatial maps for all X and Y positions in all sprite paths.
 * The decisions of whether a projectile collides with a target based on their relative distance from each other.
 Keeping this data in a table eliminates the pixel-level comparison operations at runtime.